RichardYemi/ZU-Digital_Forensic/README.md

-# ZU-Digital_Forensic
+# ZU-Digital_Forensics
-This is a git repo to digital forensic projects and dataset for undergraduate students taking the digital forensics fundamental course.
+This is a git repo for digital forensic projects and a dataset for undergraduate students taking the digital forensics fundamental course.